Quick answer

 Safety tips

-- ✓Always remove the stone (pit) from plums before serving to your baby.
+- ✓Always remove the hard stone (pit) before serving — it's a serious choking hazard.

 Try Nibli today to start planning your baby's meals.